picolibc/picolibc/doc/os.md

 the former with only a few functions.

-To get stdin/stdout/stderr working, the application needs to define the '__iob' array, which contains pointers to FILE objects for each of stdin/stdout/stderr.
-The __iob array may reside in read-only memory, but the FILE objects may not.
-A single FILE object may be used for all three pointers.
+To get stdin/stdout/stderr working, the application needs to define the `stdin`, `stdout` and `stderr` globals, which contain pointers to FILE objects.
+The pointers may reside in read-only memory, but the FILE objects may not.
+A single FILE object may be used for all three pointers, and linker aliases may be used to make all three pointers be stored in the same location.
 The FILE object contains function pointers for putc, getc, which might be defined as follows:

 	static int
 	sample_putc(char c, FILE *file)